oils-for-unix/oils/doc/oil-language-tour.md

 TODO: We need to implement these things!

 - QTT support
+- Capers / coprocesses
+- Defining functions in shared libraries?
+What about shell builtins?

 ```none
 qtt | filter [size > 10]  # lazy arg lists